emacsmirror/repo-grep/docs/repo-grep-tutorial.md

 ## 4. Advanced features

 ### Multi-repository search

 If your projects are structured as multiple repositories under a common folder, *repo-grep-multi* can search them all in one go.
 If you have multiple repositories in the same parent directory (e.g., `~/projects/repo1`, `~/projects/repo2`), *repo-grep-multi* will search across all repositories under `~/projects`.
+Internally, this is done by setting a flag that tells *repo-grep* to move up one folder level from the detected Git or SVN root.
+This makes multi-repo searches automatic and context-aware.

 #### Example: Bind to `Ctrl + F12`